peacecwz/github-registry-docker-desktop-extension/README.md

 # Github Registry for Docker Desktop

-Manage your organizaton containers on Docker Deskto.
+Manage your organizaton containers on Docker Desktop.
 Easy way to pull, delete organizaton containers

 ## Features